 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary.
-The Board adopted new assumptions on April 21, 2017 in conjunction with the six-year actuarial experience study period ending June 30, 2016.
-At that time, the Board adopted a number of economic assumption changes, including a decrease in the inflation assumption from 3.00% to 2.50%.
-The 0.50% decrease in the inflation assumption also led to decreases in the nominal investment return assumption from 7.75% to 7.25%, the assumed annual wage inflation rate from 3.75% to 3.25%, the payroll growth assumption from 3.50% to 3.00%, and the annual assumed COLA from 2.00% to 1.90%.
+The Board adopted new assumptions on April 17, 2020 in conjunction with the sixyear actuarial experience study period ending June 30, 2019.
+At that time, the Board adopted a number of demographic and economic assumption changes.